Swaps7/Swaps7/README.md

 - 👋 Hi, I’m Swapnil Umare
-- 👀 I’m interested in Python Programming
+- 👀 I’m interested in Machine Learning Engineering &
-- 🌱 I’m currently learning Full Stack Data Science and AI
+- 🌱 I’m currently learning Data Science and AI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...